 This is the final module, module eleven.

 This module highlights the importance of effective communication between a financial mentor and client in the process of helping a client become financially capable.

 In this module we will be working through:

 - the benefits of communicating effectively

 - conducting an interview based on the GROW model and strength-based practice; and

 - finally practising communication skills.

-It is expected that this module will take three hours to complete.
-If you have any questions regarding the content of this module or the course, please contact your tutor.
+It is expected that this module will take three to five hours to complete depending on your individual pace and which topics you find challenging.
+There is also assignments to complete that will take approximately two hours.
+If you have any questions regarding the content of this module or the course, please contact your facilitator.